Eden Sassoon And Lisa Vanderpump: Is ‘RHOBH’ Newbie Helping With Yulin Fight?

-Eden Sassoon is new to The Real Housewives of Beverly Hills, so she might not have known just how important dogs are to Lisa Vanderpump.
-Sure, Lisa has plenty of dogs and has just opened a rescue center, but Eden might not have known about Vanderpump’s involvement in the Yulin festival.
+Eden Sassoon is new to The Real Housewives of Beverly Hills, so she may not have known just how important dogs are to Lisa Vanderpump.
+Sure, Lisa has plenty of dogs and she has just opened a rescue center, but Eden may not have known about Vanderpump’s involvement in the Yulin festival.
 Each year, hundreds of dogs are tortured and slaughtered for the sake of consumption.
 The reasoning behind the torture is due to the belief that the meat becomes much more tender after the dog is tortured.
 This has been a heartbreaking event for Lisa, who has done everything in her power to put an end to this festival.

 According to a new Bravo report, Eden Sassoon is now revealing that she was touched by Lisa’s work in China when it comes to Yulin.
 Her involvement in shutting down the festival was why the group decided to travel to Hong Kong in the first place.
 Vanderpump wanted to see how much she had managed to influence the festival goers and how many dogs she could save.
 While her co-stars already knew how important this trip was for Vanderpump, Eden Sassoon is only just learning about her involvement.